yilerat19/yilerat19.github.io/_pages/cv.md

   * Devised and developed the Energetic Neutral Atom (ENA) visualization model to generate TWINS-like ENA images from the simulation data.
   * Led a proposal that granted computer allocation on the XSEDE Bridge Supercomputer, which provides the computing resources to several other group members.

-* Undergraduate Research Assistant, HPC Lab, National Taiwan University [Sept.
-2016 - Jun.
-2017]
-  * Advisor: Wang Shengde
-  * Developed the software interface on Google Cloud Computing for the computational model and communication system, which created an algorithm for fast data transfer between the server and multiple sensors.

-* Undergraduate Research Assistant, RFIC lab, National Taiwan University [Sept.
-2015 - Dec.
-2016]
-  * Advisor: Huang Tianwei
-  * Developed multi-project chip (MPC) held by National Chip Implementation Center, which were integrated as elements in the research of high frequency communication system.
-The two projects are “A One-Stage 24GHz Compact Fully-Integrated Transformer CMOS Power Amplifier” and “3D 60GHz Power Amplifier with TSMC 65nm”.

 Awards
 ======
 * Outstanding Student Presentation Award (OSPA), 2020 AGU, Virtual [Dec.
 2020]